sky1456723/Secret-MLDS-2018/hw3/hw3-1/README.md

 ```
 usage: Prediction.py [-h] model output
 -h      Help
-model   the model name to use
+model   the name of the model to use
 output  the output path for the result
 ```
 # Train